ISU Professors receive $50,000 Award to Create Partnerships with Prediabetes Communities in Idaho’s Rural Latino Population

-“The goal is to establish partnerships with all involved in the care of prediabetic Latinos to develop research questions to improve the ability of prediabetic Latinos to make informed choices about their prediabetic state,” Nies said.
+"The goal is to establish partnerships with all involved in the care of prediabetic Latinos to develop research questions to improve the ability of prediabetic Latinos to make informed choices about their prediabetic state,” said Nies.

 Tarp said “the best way to find a treatment plan that works for these rural communities is by talking to Latinos with prediabetes about their lifestyles and creating a plan that works with their circumstances and communities.”

-“We’re very lucky, we have a fabulous team,” Tarp said “Nies who has done significant research in community health with Latinos, I have worked with the community though the Spanish of the Health Professions, and Martinez has over 20 years of experience with community outreach and organization, including Idaho LEAD.”
+“We’re very lucky, we have a fabulous team,” Tarp said.
+“Nies has done significant research in community health with Latinos, I have worked with the community through the Spanish for the Health Professions, and Martinez has over 20 years of experience with community outreach and organization, including Idaho LEAD.”